m-shirkin/CV/index.md

 Berlin, www.think-cell.com

  - Developed and maintained think-cell PowerPoint addin, a commercial product with over 20 years of history.
- - Programmed mostly in C++, used think-cell range library (https://github.com/think-cell/think-cell-library), combined with structures from STL.
+ - Coded mostly in C++, used think-cell range library (https://github.com/think-cell/think-cell-library), combined with structures from STL and occasional ATL and Objective-C.
  - Worked with Windows and MacOS system APIs, PowerPoint COM API.
  - Have been completing a wide range of tasks: fixing bugs, implementing new features, refactoring code, maintaining compatibility.
+ - Have done a little bit of reverse engeneering.

 <div style="display: flex; justify-content: space-between;">
   <span style="font-weight: bold;">NitrosData, LLC</span>